aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-06.en.md

 ## Understanding Contract Architecture

-The Migration Contract implements a sophisticated transformation engine that supports multiple data conversion patterns.
+The Migration Contract implements a transformation engine that supports multiple data conversion patterns.
 The system includes built-in validation guardrails that ensure the generated JSON adheres to strict specification requirements, preventing arbitrary or invalid transformations.

 Explore the `contracts` folder to understand the supported transformation patterns, validation rules, and architectural constraints.
 This reference documentation provides comprehensive details on how the contract functions as both a specification document and an execution engine for the data migration process.